Skip to content

 • You’ve never upgraded or replaced it

-• Newer devices (iPhone 14+, recent laptops) are slower than old devices
+• Newer devices (recent iPhones, recent laptops) feel slower than older ones

 The fix: